A Positive Psychiatrist's 4 Tips To Ease Everyday Stress (One May Surprise You)

 "We have this big-R resilience for the big stuff that happens, but we're lacking that little-R resilience for the daily grind," she continues.
 That said, she offers her top tips for managing everyday stress—and you might be surprised by a couple of her go-to's:

-It's a tip you might have heard once or twice before: Nature is a well-researched buffer that helps people cope better with life's stressors.
+It's a tip you might have heard once or twice before: Nature is a well-researched buffer that helps people cope better with life's stressors1.
 Boardman wholeheartedly agrees: "One of the best things about being outdoors is it interrupts rumination," she says.
 (You know, that downward spiral filled with statements like, Why did I do that? or Why did I say that?)
 "When we can't get out of rumination, one of the best strategies is being outside."

-And on a physical note: "We also know from research that patients who have a window onto nature recover more quickly from surgery—they require less pain medication," says Boardman.
+And on a physical note: "We also know from research that patients who have a window onto nature recover more quickly from surgery—they require less pain medication4," says Boardman.
 In other words?
 Nature really is healing, in more ways than one.

 Ever heard of this tip?
 To help ease everyday stress, kick-start a hobby.
 "Hobbies are probably the purest form of love," says Boardman.
-According to a study from Harvard Business School, the best intervention for people who felt stressed and burnt out at work was to learn a new activity—not for the sake of climbing the corporate ladder but for their own happiness.
+According to a study from Harvard Business School, the best intervention for people who felt stressed and burnt out at work was to learn a new activity5—not for the sake of climbing the corporate ladder but for their own happiness.